 We depend, and will continue to depend, on CROs, clinical trial sites and clinical trial principle investigators, contract laboratories, and other third parties to conduct our ANTLER phase 1 clinical trial for our CB-010 product candidate and future clinical trials for our other product candidates.
 We will rely heavily on these third parties over the course of our clinical trials, and we control only certain aspects of their activities.
 Nevertheless, we are responsible for ensuring that each of our studies is conducted in accordance with the protocol and applicable legal, regulatory, and scientific standards and regulations, and our reliance on third parties does not relieve us of our regulatory responsibilities.
-We and these third parties are required to comply with current good clinical practices, or cGCPs, which are regulations and guidelines enforced by the FDA and comparable foreign regulatory authorities for the conduct of clinical trials on product candidates in clinical development.
-Regulatory authorities enforce cGCPs through periodic inspections and for-cause inspections of clinical trial principal investigators and trial sites.
-If we or any of these third parties fail to comply with applicable cGCP regulations or the protocol, or fail to enroll a sufficient number of patients, we may be required to conduct additional clinical trials to support our marketing applications, which would delay the regulatory approval process.
+We and these third parties are required to comply with current good clinical practices, or cGCPs, which are regulations and guidelines enforced by the FDA and comparable foreign regulatory authorities for the conduct of clinical trial principal investigators and trial sites.
+If we or any of these third parties fail to comply with applicable cGCP regulations, which would delay the regulatory approval process.
+Moreover, our business may be implicated if any of these third parties to support our marketing applications, which would delay the regulatory approval process.
 Moreover, our business may be implicated if any of these third parties violates federal, state, or foreign fraud and abuse or false claims laws and regulations or healthcare privacy and security laws, or provide us or government agencies with inaccurate, misleading, or incomplete data.